 If, for example, you know exactly what kind of loan you want and you have taken out a similar loan with a certain company before, a direct lender will likely be the way to go.
 The company will already know you, will know you repaid on time, and will be inclined to grant you the loan you’re looking for as quickly as possible.
 Every lender wants to cultivate a relationship with reliable borrowers, so they will be your ideal choice.

 If it’s your first time taking out a loan, however, or you are unsure of exactly what kind of terms you’re looking for, a broker might be the better option.
-They will be able to take your application and tender it to multiple lenders, who can then make you a subsequent offer.
-This will be the easiest way for you to see multiple offers at once, and compare and contrast which lender is offering you the best terms on the loan you want.
+They will take your application and tender it to multiple lenders, who can then make you a subsequent offer.
+This will be the easiest way for you to see multiple offers at once and compare and contrast which lender is offering you the best terms on the loan you want.

 Direct lenders and brokers offer different paths to the same service – short term loans.
 It’s important, however, that you understand that a short term loan does not equal a long term financial solution to your problems.
-If you have serious issues keeping your head above water on a consistent basis, you should seek the advice and assistance of a dedicated debt management specialist.
+So if you have serious issues keeping your head above water consistently, you should seek the advice and assistance of a dedicated debt management specialist.
 They can help point you in the right direction.

-Short term loans have a very specific purpose – to give borrowers the option of the money they need to get them out of a financial pinch at short notice.
-They are not to be relied on, or depended on, on a consistent basis.
+Short term loans have a particular purpose – to give borrowers the option of the money they need to get them out of a financial pinch at short notice.
+They are not to be relied on or depended on, consistently.

 Before you apply for a short term loan through either a broker or via a direct lender, make sure you have the important information to hand.
-Understand exactly how much money you need to borrow, and work out what the monthly repayments that you can comfortably afford are.
-Do this ahead of time, and make a note of them, so you can refer back to them when you are made an offer on your application.
+Understand exactly how much money you need to borrow and work out the monthly repayments you can comfortably afford.
+Do this ahead of time, and make a note of them to refer back to them when you are made an offer on your application.

 You should also, if possible, get a general idea of the types of requirements there will be in the application – whether or not you need references, for example.
 Most short term loans offer a quick and easy application process, but it’s good to make sure you have the important information you might need to hand.
-This means you spend less time actually making your application, and can ultimately get the money you need much faster.
+This means you spend less time actually making your application and ultimately getting the money you need much faster.

 There’s no right answer when it comes to direct lenders versus brokers – they both offer a way to get the money you need.
 If you value getting the best possible deal, you might want to consider using a broker to help you find it.
-If you want the money in the quickest, simplest way possible you might consider lending direct.
+On the other hand, if you want the money in the quickest, simplest way possible, you might consider lending direct.

-Whether it’s direct lenders or brokers there is no right and wrong, there is only which works best for you.
+Whether it’s direct lenders or brokers, there is no right and wrong.
+There is only one which works best for you.